LoukaOctave/devasc-skills/README.md

 3. I created a remote GitHub repository in my web browser and then connected my local repository to it using ```git remote add origin https://github.com/LoukaOctave/devasc-skills.git```, ```git fetch origin```, and ```git checkout main```.
 In this step I needed to authenticate myself using my credentials.
 4. EXPLAIN UPLOAD PROCEDURE
 5. After every step I took screenshots of my work/results.
 6. The README.md file was automatically created when I made the repository.
-I kept it up-to-date by editing it in my web browser.
+I kept it up-to-date by editing in Pluma.
 ### Task troubleshooting
 In step 3 I encountered a warning which said that support for password authentication was removed on August 13, 2021.
 I followed the instructions listed right after and created a personal access token in my GitHub developer settings, which I used to complete the task.
 ### Task verification